AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 Step 2: [Download](https://github.com/AuroraGiggleFairy/AuroraGiggleFairy.github.io/raw/main/AGF-MoreZombies1.0.0.zip) and install my patch.

 Khaine is a legend among modders.
-My patch is just some alterations to his beautiful work.
+My patch has minor alterations to his beautiful work.
 Lockable Slots are included and positioned differently.
 How the icons fit (by the pixel) I had adjusted to my anal retentive preference.